interactiveaudiolab/separation_segmentation_ismir/README.md

 ### Prem Seetharaman and Bryan Pardo, ISMIR 2016

-The included demo notebook presents the separation/segmentation algorithm presented in the following paper:
+The included notebook presents the separation/segmentation algorithm presented in the following paper:

 > http://music.cs.northwestern.edu/publications/seetharaman_pardo_ismir16.pdf

-To cite this work:

 >Seetharaman, Prem, and Bryan Pardo.
 "Simultaneous separation and segmentation in layered music."
-17th Interational Society for Music Information Retrieval.
-2016.
+Proc. of the 17th International Society for Music Information Retrieval Conference (ISMIR).
+New York City, NY, USA, 2016